Types of Coffee Drinks and Flavors

 Coffee Flavors

-Coffee’s flavor spectrum is as wide as it gets, thanks to factors like bean variety, roast level, and brewing method.
+Coffee’s flavor spectrum is as wide as it gets, thanks to factors like bean variety, types of coffee roasts, and brewing method.
+To learn more about how different brewing methods can enhance or alter the taste of your coffee, check out our blog on coffee brewing methods.
 While many types of coffee are appreciated for their bold, roasted flavors, others are recognized for their sweetness or fruity undertones.
 Here are some key flavor categories:

 Sweet